-Lentils are a rich source of fiber, protein and minerals, but as nutritious as they are, lentils are a gas (vata) producing food.
+Lentils are a rich source of fiber, protein, and minerals, but as nutritious as they are, lentils are a gas (vata) producing food.
 Not fun for the digestive process and for those with vata imbalances.
-According to Ayurveda, healthy digestion is essential for good heath.
+According to Ayurveda, healthy digestion is essential for good health.
 If we are unable to digest, we’re likely in-digesting.
-Overtime, indigestion can lead to the accumulation of ama or toxins.
+Over time, indigestion can lead to the accumulation of ama or toxins.
 Eventually, this build-up can lead to disease.
 To prevent ama or toxins, one thing we can do is ensure our food, in this case, lentils, are digestion-friendly.

 #1 Rinse and soak.
 Ideally you want to soak lentils for a few hours.
 If they are heavier lentils like chana, split pea, garbanzo then soaking overnight is ideal.
 However, if you don’t have the time, a couple rinses will help remove micro dust and hard protein.
 In engaging lentils with the element of water, the hard quality begins to soften.
 It also helps reduce the cooking time.
 Remember to discard the water the lentils were soaked in before cooking.
 If you are using canned lentils, rinse, rinse, rinse before using.

-#3 Cook lentils throughly.
+#3 Cook lentils thoroughly.
 Al dente is for pasta—not lentils.
-Ensure your lentils (when not sprouted) are cooked throughly.
+Ensure the lentils are cooked thoroughly.
 Do the index finger and thumb test by pressing a cooked lentil or two between both fingers.
 It doesn’t have to be mushy, just soft.
 If it’s tough for your fingers to crush the lentil, imagine how long it will take for your digestion to break it down.
 Use your sense of touch, it’s a great tool.

 #4 Spice it up!
 Adding carminative spices like ginger, cumin, coriander, fennel, thyme, rosemary, etc.. are like adding digestive aides to your dish.
 They will not only make your dish balanced in flavors, but also help bring balance to the body.
 A big squeeze of lemon is also nice—sour tastes adds a bit of heat and helps with digestion as well.
 Embrace all six tastes for a balanced dish—spices (pungent), lemon (sour) and lentils (astringent)—now all you need is bitter, salty and sweet.